 However, I must note that the evaporated milk does not hold the whip the same way whipping cream does, so you need to eat it very soon after preparing.
 Yet, this cake needs an hour to set.
 So following the directions and timing is pretty important here!
 IF you let it sit too long, you’ll end up with a runny dessert.
 And you CANNOT use the fat-free or partly skimmed evaporated milk.
 They won’t work.
 I know this because I tested it myself.

-Also be aware that the avocado in this no bake Valentine’s Day cake does increase the fat content, as ONE avocado has 29 grams of fat.
-But the good news is that it’s good fat and you are getting health benefits in return.
+Also be aware that the avocado in this no bake healthy Valentine's Day dessert does increase the fat content, as ONE avocado has 29 grams of fat.
+But the good news is that it's good fat and you are getting health benefits in return.

 Avocados are a naturally nutrient-dense food and contain nearly 20 vitamins and minerals.
 Avocados are a great source of vitamins C, E, K, and B-6, as well as riboflavin, niacin, folate, pantothenic acid, magnesium, and potassium.
 They also provide lutein, beta-carotene, and omega-3 fatty acids.